 Subcontractors: It is not uncommon for technology providers to obtain services from other partners as well.
 Here, it should also be clarified exactly which subcontractors are involved and which safety standards they meet.

 Certification: If the provider has an ISO 27001 certification, practising due diligence is much easier.
 With this certification, companies demonstrate that their information security meets certain standards.
 ISO 27001 requires the introduction of a certified Information Security Management System (ISMS).
-This ensures confidentiality, integrity, and availability of information in the areas of organisation, processes, technology, and legal aspects.The Federal Council also offers an ‘Information security checklist for SMEs.
+This ensures confidentiality, integrity, and availability of information in the areas of organisation, processes, technology, and legal aspects.The Federal Council also offers an ‘Information security checklist for SMEs (DE).

 Evaluate potential risks and vulnerabilities